vmchale/tin-summer/README.md

 ### Languages Supported

-The *intent* is to support basically anything
+The *intent* is to support basically anything, so if your DOC is not on the list, feel free to open a PR or start an issue.

   - [x] Haskell (incl.
 GHCJS)
   - [x] Rust